 cargo run --release

-This also creates a binary at target/release/shotover-bin
+This also creates a binary at target/release/shotover-bin which can be used in production.

 To run the integration tests run: